peterhinch/micropython-nano-gui/DRIVERS.md

 ## 3.4 Driver for ILI94xx

 This was developed for the ILI9486 but its application is more wide ranging.
-In addition to ILI9486 tThese have been tested: ILI9341, ILI9488 and HX8357D.
+In addition to ILI9486 these have been tested: ILI9341, ILI9488 and HX8357D.

 The ILI9486 supports displays of up to 480x320 pixels which is large by microcontroller standards.
 Even with 4-bit color the frame buffer requires